prabesh1170/supply-chain-analysis-dashboard/power-query/documentation.md

 - Differences across regions are relatively small (within a few percentage points) — no single region stands out dramatically

 ### Chart Design Note
-Chart 4 (Orders by Status per Region) was switched from plain Stacked Column to 100% Stacked Column for readability — comparing proportions across 5 regions was hard to read with raw counts.
+Orders by Status per Region chart was switched from plain Stacked Column to 100% Stacked Column for readability — comparing proportions across 5 regions was hard to read with raw counts.